Ewart Grogan: Kenya

-Ewart Grogan and his wife Gertrude arrived in Kenya in 1904; making their way inland from Mombasa to Nairobi, Grogan swiftly became a leading figure in the Kenyan settler community and a key player in the economic development of the country.
+Ewart Grogan and his wife, Gertrude, arrived in Kenya in 1904.
+Making their way inland from Mombasa to Nairobi, Grogan swiftly became a leading figure in the Kenyan settler community and a key player in the economic development of the country.
 He initially made a number of real estate purchases including the Cross estate and the Manse estate, on which he built his famous house Chiromo.
 Grogan then began to look for further business opportunities including the potential of developing commercial logging near the Mau summit and for cattle grazing on the Uasin Gishu plateau.

-In 1907 Grogan was involved in what became publicly known as the "Nairobi Incident" after his sister Dorothy and her friend alleged to have been shamefully treated by three Kikuyu rickshaw drivers, Grogan took it upon himself to punish the men by walking them into Nairobi and publicly flogging them, Grogan flogged the first man, the two others being flogged by other members of the settler community, amongst them William Bowker.
-The event was widely reported around the world often erroneously reporting that one of the Kikuyu men had been killed.
-In response to this disregard for colonial authority Grogan and the two other men were tried and convicted; Grogan was sentenced to one month's prison and a Rs 500 fine.
+In 1907, Grogan was involved in what became publicly known as the "Nairobi Incident" after his sister Dorothy and her friend alleged to have been shamefully treated by three Kikuyu rickshaw drivers, Grogan took it upon himself to punish the men by walking them into Nairobi and publicly flogging them.
+Grogan flogged the first man, the two others being flogged by other members of the settler community such as William Bowker.
+The event was widely reported around the world and was often erroneously reported as one of the Kikuyu men having been killed.
+In response to the disregard for colonial authority, Grogan and the two other men were tried and convicted.
+Grogan was sentenced to one month's prison and a Rs 500 fine.

 Grogan continued to expand his business interests in Kenya both before and after the First World War, as well as completing the railway line to his logging concession.
-He subsequently sunk a large portion of his wealth into building the first deep water harbour in Mombasa.
+He subsequently sank a large portion of his wealth into building the first deep water harbour in Mombasa.

 He later built the Torr's Hotel in Nairobi and was a proprietor with Lord Delamere of the East African Standard newspaper.
-After World War I, Grogan had built significant business interests in Kenya including a ranch at Longonot, the Equator Saw mill, a rice mill and factory in Mwanza, land at Turi, a ranch on the Athi plains and a Kingatori coffee farm.
+When the war ended, Grogan had built significant business interests in Kenya including a ranch at Longonot, the Equator Saw mill, a rice mill and factory in Mwanza, land at Turi, a ranch on the Athi plains and a Kingatori coffee farm.
 These assets were sold to finance his next project the development of land in Taveta in southern Kenya, where he now spent most of his time.
 He invested a fortune to successfully irrigate and develop arid scrub into fertile productive land.